addyosmani/backbone-fundamentals/README.md

 //outputs current value: 10, running
 ```

 It's effectively a variation of the module pattern, where instead of simply returning an interface of supported methods, your API can completely hide the true implementation powering it, returning something simpler.
-This allows the logic being performed in the background to be as complex as necessary, whilst all the end-user experiences is a simplified API they pass options to (note how in our case, a single method abstraction is exposed).
+This allows the logic being performed in the background to be as complex as necessary, whilst all the end-user experiences is a simplified API they pass options to (in our case, only a single method abstraction is exposed).
 This is a beautiful way of providing APIs that can be easily consumed.

 That said, to keep things simple, our implementation of an AMD-compatible facade will act a little more like a proxy.
-Modules will communicate directly through the facade to access the mediator's `publish()` and `subscribe()` methods, however, they won't as such touch the mediator directly.This enables the facade to provide application-level validation of any subscriptions and publications made.
+Modules will communicate directly through the facade to access the mediator's `publish()` and `subscribe()` methods, but they won't touch the mediator directly.
+This enables the facade to provide application-level validation of any subscriptions and publications.

 It also allows us to implement a simple, but flexible, permissions checker (as seen below) which will validate subscriptions made against a permissions configuration to see whether it's permitted or not.